Recent statements in this category are shown below:

 -

-Summary: We will not investigate this complaint about the Council’s decision not to prune a tree.
+Summary: We will not investigate Mr X’s complaint about the Council not taking action in relation to a tree next to his property.
 This is because there is insufficient evidence of fault by the Council.

 -